Reflections on Ageing: How Time Slips Away and What Growing Older Teaches Us

 In those moments, it is hard not to ask: Did I live fully enough?
 Where did the years go?
 For many, these questions reflect the deeper psychological fears that ageing awakens, revealing why growing older can sometimes feel more frightening than we anticipated.

 Time never pauses and never grants favours.
 It carries us forward, weaving both beauty and sorrow into the same current.
-Life really does resemble a dream: fragile, fleeting, yet undeniably meaningful.
+Life and ageing really do resemble a dream: fragile, fleeting, yet undeniably meaningful.

 Once, you were that bright-eyed youth, brimming with energy and possibility.
 Back then, time felt slow, as though it stretched endlessly ahead.
 Yet in what feels like a heartbeat, dark hair softens to silver, fine lines settle across the face, and the body begins to tire, even while the spirit longs to press on.